The selection process stages are summarised below.

 All applicants will receive feedback which will include the final scores from the international peer review and interview panels and comments from each panel.

-Upon a favourable funding decision, applicants will be offered an employment contract from their academic supervisor’s university and the remaining applicants will be placed on a waiting list.
+Upon a favourable funding decision, applicants will be offered an employment contract for the duration of their fellowship from their academic supervisor’s university.
+Remaining applicants scoring above the threshold will be placed on a waiting list.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 754489.